Radors/TPApi/README.md

    Because the vectors returned by OpenAI are normalized, the dot product is therefore equivalent to cosine similarity.
 4. Select up to X top results within a maximum of Y similarity distance.
 5. Create FoodProductDTO instances for each of the top results with the actual nutritional values.
 6. Finally return the results.
-(The redundant hits already found by the basic endpoint are then excluded by the frontend.)
+(Any redundant hits already found by the basic endpoint are then excluded by the frontend.)

+---
 #### Project Structure

 ##### Minimal API endpoints are configured in Program.cs: